-The Commission fully recognizes that its preliminary decision assumes that fuel prices through March 31, 2008 are close to the forecast relied upon by BC Ferries.
-If fuel prices are significantly higher than this major bank forecast it will likely be necessary to examine the case for a further fuel surcharge.
+The Commission fully recognizes that its final decision assumes that fuel prices through March 31, 2008 are close to the forecast relied upon by BC Ferries.
+If fuel prices are significantly higher than this major bank forecast it may be necessary to examine the case for an increase in the surcharge, subject to an application by BC Ferries.